 Where wave(t) is the waveform returned by Rx AMI_GetWave and gaussian_rand() is a function that returns floating point numbers between -inf and +inf.
 The distribution of these numbers shall be a white Gaussian distribution centered at 0.0 with a standard deviation of 1.0.

-Rx_Rn is permitted as an alternate name for Rx_Noise in AMI_Version 6.2 and higher.
+Rx_UnboundedGaussianNoise is permitted as an alternate name for Rx_Noise in AMI_Version 6.2 and higher.

 Example: